ROCm/omniperf/docs/index.rst

 Omniperf documentation
 **********************

-Here, we provide a detailed breakdown of all facets of Omniperf.
+Omniperf documentation provides a detailed breakdown of all facets of Omniperf.
 In addition to a full deployment guide with installation instructions, we also explain the design of the tool and each of its components.

-If you're new to Omniperf, these chapters can be followed to gradually acquaint yourself with the tool and progressively introduce its more advanced features.
+If you're new to Omniperf, gradually acquaint yourself with the tool by following the chapters that following and progressively learn its more advanced features.
 To get started, see :doc:`What is Omniperf? <what-is-omniperf>`.

 See Omniperf source code at `<https://github.com/ROCm/omniperf>`__.